Shipwreck: Depth, tide and weather

 On the seabed, wrecks are slowly broken up by the forces of wave action caused by the weather and currents caused by tides.
-Also more highly oxygenated water, which promotes corrosion, reduces the strength of ferrous structural materials of the ship.
-Deeper wrecks are likely to be protected by less exposure to water movement and by lower levels of oxygen in water.
+More highly oxygenated water promotes corrosion, which reduces the strength of ferrous structural materials of the ship.
+Deeper wrecks may be protected by less exposure to water movement and by lower levels of oxygen in water.

 Temperature

-Extreme cold (such as in a glacial-fed lake, Arctic waters, the Great Lakes, etc.) slows the degradation of organic ship materials.
-Decay, corrosion and marine encrustation are inhibited or largely absent in cold waters.
+Extreme cold (such as in a glacial-fed lake, Arctic waters, the Great Lakes, etc.) slows the degradation of ship materials.
+Decay, corrosion and marine encrustation are inhibited in cold waters.

 Marine pollution

 Many modern shipwrecks contribute to marine pollution, mainly as sources of significant oil spills.
 A 2005 survey of shipwrecks since 1890 found that over 8,500 of the submerged wrecks may still contain oil.
 Oil spills can have devastating effects on marine and coastal environments as well as fisheries.
 In addition to being toxic to marine life, polycyclic aromatic hydrocarbons (PAHs), found in crude oil, are very difficult to clean up, and last for years in the sediment and marine environment.

 Shipwreck pollution may also originate with a ship's cargo or munitions, such as unexploded ordnance or chemical weapons canisters.
 German trawler V 1302 John Mahn, sunk in the North Sea in 1942, has multiple unexploded depth charges on board which render the wreck hazardous.
-Samples taken from the wreck and nearby sediment show the presence of heavy metals like nickel and copper, polycyclic aromatic hydrocarbons, arsenic and explosive compounds into surrounding waters, which have changed the local microbial ecology.
+Samples taken from the wreck and nearby sediment show the presence of heavy metals like nickel and copper, polycyclic aromatic hydrocarbons, arsenic and explosive compounds, which have changed the local microbial ecology.